Chapter 1. Introduction

 Isolation

-The catalog (i.e.: the contents of an archive), can be extracted (this operation is called isolation) to a small file.
+The catalog (i.e.: the contents of an archive), can be extracted (this operation is called isolation) to a much smaller file.
 This catalog can in turn be used as reference for making a differential archive.
-There is no more need to provide an archive to be able to create a differential backup over it.
+This means that there is no need to be able to examine an original archive to be able to create a differential backup from it.
 Only its catalog is necessary. (back to top)

 Restore individual files